Ryan-Stephenson/Musicr/README.md

 Acknowledgements
 ---------

-Musicr uses Twitter Bootstrap, used under http://www.apache.org/licenses/LICENSE-2.0
+-Musicr uses Twitter Bootstrap, used under http://www.apache.org/licenses/LICENSE-2.0

+-Musicr uses Jquery, used under the MIT license.

 Note: I coded this for fun when I was bored.